Nearly Markovian maps and entanglement-based bound on corresponding non-Markovianity: Measure of non-Markovianity and -nonmarkovianity

 The evolution of $ SEE_{1} $ is unitary, which can be global (i.e., entangling), and hence, the entanglement and other classical and quantum correlations \cite{HHHH, bera} that arise between $ S $ and $ EE_{1} $ may remain between parts of $ S $ and parts of $ EE_{1} $ or between the wholes ($ S $ and $ EE_{1} $), unless the unitary is very special.
 However, it may so happen that the interaction between $ S $ and $ E $ is weaker (or equivalently, the information flow between $ S $ and $ E $ is slower) than that between $ E $ and $ E_{1} $, so that any entanglement (or other correlations) created between $ S $ and $ E $ are transferred, and consequently hidden, in entanglement (or other correlations) between $ S $ and $ E_{1} $.
 In other words, after an interaction between $ S $ and $ E $, the state of $ E $ at a given time $ t $, is quickly transferred into the recesses of $ E_{1} $, and replaced with a $ \rho_{0}^{E} $, which has no correlations with $ S $, and this is done before the next interaction of $ E $ with $ S $ starts off.
-This is the Markovian-like limit in our scenario.
-Let us denote the set of all such reduced dynamical maps by $ S^{0} $, and call them as Markovian-like.
+We denote the set of all such reduced dynamical maps by $ S^{0} $, and call them as Markovian-like, as discussed in Section \ref{dui}.

+The description above is close to the collision model \cite{collision}, though having the difference that the interaction of $S$ and $E$ is not unitary, as described in collision model.
+In this sense, the scenario we consider is a more general picture.
+Indeed, some assumptions are similar, e.g., $E$ never gets replaced with that part of $E_{1}$ which already shares correlation with $S$, and that $E_{1}$ is infinitely large.
+In the special case of $\Lambda_{SE}$ being unitary, our model becomes same as collision model.